Thomas Weston (merchant adventurer): Career

 Weston became involved with the Leiden Separatists who left England aboard the Mayflower and settled Plymouth colony in 1620.
 The colony was financed and begun under his direction, but he quit the enterprise in 1622.
 Among this company was Phineas Pratt, who later wrote an account of the company's experience in Wessagusset.

 As agent for the merchant adventurers' investment in the Mayflower voyage, Weston played an instrumental part in the incident of the More children of Shropshire, who had been taken from their mother's home in 1616 in a dispute centering on her supposed adultery.
-The children had been held in Shropshire for four years and then taken to Weston and held at his home in Aldgate, London for some weeks until the Mayflower was to sail.
-They were then given over to the custody of three senior Pilgrim officials for the voyage to the New World.
+The children had been held in Shropshire for four years and then taken to Weston and held at his home in Aldgate, London, for some weeks until the Mayflower was to sail.
+The children were then given over to the custody of three senior Pilgrim officials for the voyage to the New World.
 Three of the four children died the first bitter winter in Plymouth.
 Only Richard More survived.